 \subsection{Class-Removal Scenario}

-In the CR scenario, the main purpose of the unlearning algorithm is to remove specific class-related information from the parameters of the original model and consequently, the forget-set comprises only elements from a single class.
-Table \ref{tab:oneclass} presents the results of DUCK and competitors from the state-of-the-art in the CR scenario for CIFAR10, CIFAR100, TinyImagenet, and VGGFace2 datasets.
-The reported values represent the means and standard deviations from 10 different runs, where each time, a different class constitutes the forget-set.
-Notably, our method stands out as the only approach capable of erasing class-specific information (i.e. $\mathcal{A}_f$ and $\mathcal{A}^t_f\approx 0$) while preserving the highest possible accuracy on the retained test set.
-Moreover, DUCK exhibits performance closely aligned with more time-consuming techniques like FineTuning and Retrained (see Sec. \ref{subsec:time} for unlearning time analysis).
+In the CR scenario, the main purpose of the unlearning algorithm is to remove specific class-related information from the parameters of the original model; therefore, the forget-set only includes elements from a single class.
+Table \ref{tab:oneclass} presents the results of DUCK and the competitors from the SOTA in the CR scenario for CIFAR10, CIFAR100, and TinyImagenet.
+The reported values represent the means and standard deviations from 10 different runs, with a different class making up the forget-set each time.
+Notably, our method stands out as the only approach capable of erasing class-specific information (i.e. $\mathcal{A}^t_f\approx 0$) while preserving the highest possible accuracy on the retain test set.
+Moreover, DUCK exhibits performance closely aligned with more time-consuming techniques such as FineTuning and Retrained (see Sec. \ref{subsec:time} for unlearning time analysis).
 Nevertheless, our approach is more efficient than these two methods, which are considered upper-bound models as they are optimized on the entire retain-set over numerous training iterations.
 These results are validated by the AUS scores, confirming the practical effectiveness of our approach.